 The Four Social Responsibilities of a Business

-Social responsibility is an ethical framework that obliges every member of the society to act and behave in a manner that benefits the entirety.
+Social responsibility is an ethical framework that obliges every member of society to act and behave in a manner that benefits the entirety.
 Even business organizations have a social responsibility.
-According to the socioeconomic model, one of the two competing theories of corporate social responsibility, a business is responsible for promoting and upholding the interest not only of its shareholders but also of its entire stakeholders—including customers, employees, suppliers, and the public.
+According to the socioeconomic model, one of the two competing theories of corporate social responsibility, a business is responsible for promoting and upholding the interest not only of its shareholders but also of its entire stakeholders which include its customers, employees, suppliers, and the public.

 An Overview of the Four Social Responsibilities of a Business Organization

-The social responsibility to these stakeholders is actually an assortment of specific duties that follow a successive fashion, thus highlighting their interdependence.
-They also represent the synergy between the shareholder or economic model and stakeholder or socioeconomic model of CSR.
+The social responsibility to these stakeholders is an assortment of specific duties that follow a successive fashion.
+This also highlights their interdependence.
+They also represent the synergy between the often competing shareholder or economic model and the stakeholder or socioeconomic model of corporate social responsibility.
 Below are the four social responsibilities of a business:

 1. Economic Responsibility of a Business